Multinomial Link Models: Applications

 In this section, we use a police data discussed by \cite{wang2023identifying} to show that the po-npo mixture model (see Example~\ref{ex:po_ppo_mixture}) can be significantly better than the traditional ppo models.

-The police data \citep{wang2023identifying} consists of summarized information of $n=12,483$ suspects' Armed status (gun, other, or unarmed), Gender (0 or 1), Flee (0 or 1), Mental illness (0 or 1), as well as the responses of police with four categories, Tasered, Shot, Shot \& Tasered, and Other, which do not have a natural ordering.
-According to \cite{wang2023identifying}, a continuation-ratio logit model~\eqref{eq:continuation_model} with npo and the working order $\{$Tasered, Shot, Other, Shot \& Tasered$\}$ chosen by AIC is significantly better than the baseline-category models~\eqref{eq:model_baseline} or multiclass logistic model.
-The best model reported in \cite{wang2023identifying} has the AIC value $192.01$.
+The police data \citep{wang2023identifying} consist of summarized information of $n=12,483$ suspects' Armed status (gun, other, or unarmed), Gender (0 or 1), Flee (0 or 1), Mental illness (0 or 1), as well as the responses of police with four categories, Tasered, Shot, Shot \& Tasered, and Other, which do not have a natural ordering.
+According to \cite{wang2023identifying}, a continuation-ratio logit model~\eqref{eq:continuation_model} with npo and the working order $\{$Tasered, Shot, Other, Shot \& Tasered$\}$ chosen by $\AIC$ is significantly better than the baseline-category model~\eqref{eq:model_baseline} or multiclass logistic model.
+The best model reported in \cite{wang2023identifying} has the $\AIC$ value $192.01$.

-To find the most appropriate po-npo mixture model, we run Algorithm~\ref{algo:mixture_model} with iterations $t=1, \ldots, 6$.
-The corresponding AIC values after the six iterations are $190.36, 188.47,$ $187.96, $ $187.04, 185.04, 186.07$, respectively.
-Since the $6$th iteration leads to an increased AIC value, then we report the fitted po-npo mixture model right after the $5$th iteration.
-The fitted parameters are listed in Table~\ref{tab:param:mixture} with equal parameters per column in bold.
+To find the most appropriate po-npo mixture model, we run Algorithm~\ref{algo:mixture_model} including intercepts with iterations $t=1, \ldots, 6$.
+The corresponding $\AIC$ values after the six iterations are $190.04, 188.16, 186.49, $ $186.37, 186.27, 189.69$, respectively.
+Since the $6$th iteration leads to an increased $\AIC$ value, then we report the fitted po-npo mixture model right after the $5$th iteration.
+The fitted parameters are tabularized in Table~\ref{tab:param:mixture}.

-Compared with the AIC value $192.01$ of \cite{wang2023identifying}'s npo model, the AIC value $185.04$ of the reported po-npo mixture model is significantly better according to \cite{burnham2004aic}.
+Compared with the $\AIC$ value $192.01$ of \cite{wang2023identifying}'s npo model, the $\AIC$ value $186.27$ of the reported po-npo mixture model is significantly better according to \cite{burnham2004aic}.